AHSG Membership and Staff

 Marta Tellado, President and CEO, Consumer Reports

-Jeff Thompson, Former CEO, Gundersen Health System
+Jeff Thompson, Executive Advisor and CEO Emeritus, Gundersen Health System

 Antonia Villarruel, Dean, University of Pennsylvania School of Nursing

 Sylvia Mathews Burwell, President, American University, 22nd U.S. Secretary of Health and Human Services (2014-2017)